 Federal regulations, HEA Sec.
 484(c) §668.16, 668.34, require institutions participating in Title IV federal financial aid programs to develop academic progress standards and review student records to ensure they are complying with these standards and making adequate progress toward their academic goals.
-Information regarding SAP may be found at https://www.asurams.edu/?s=Satisfactory+Academic+Progress.
+Information regarding SAP may be found at via the Office of Financial Aid's Satisfactory Academic Progress (SAP) page.

 At Albany State University's (ASU) Office of Financial Aid (OFA), SAP is reviewed each semester.
 Students who do not meet the minimum SAP standards are not eligible for financial aid, unless they have been granted a WARNING, APPROVED APPEAL, or PROBATION status as described below.
 The Financial Aid SAP policy should not be confused with academic PROBATION or GOOD STANDING.
 Failure to maintain SAP will result in the loss of all federal and state aid, including:

-- Federal Pell Grant
+- 1. Federal Pell Grant

-- Federal Supplemental Education Opportunity Grant (SEOG)
+- 2. Federal Supplemental Education Opportunity Grant (SEOG)

-- Iraq and Afghanistan Service Grant
+- 3. Iraq and Afghanistan Service Grant

-- Federal Work-Study Program
+- 4. Federal Work-Study Program

-- Federal Direct Subsidized Loan
+- 5. Federal Direct Subsidized Loan

-- Federal Direct Unsubsidized Loan

-- Federal Direct PLUS Loan (for parents and graduate students)

-- State of Georgia Financial Aid Programs including the Georgia HOPE Scholarship Programs

-- Other Grant and/or Scholarship programs which require Satisfactory Academic Progress verification
+- 6. Federal Direct Unsubsidized Loan - 7.
+Federal Direct PLUS Loan (for parents and graduate students) - 8.
+State of Georgia Financial Aid Programs including the Georgia HOPE Scholarship Programs - 9.
+Other Grant and/or Scholarship programs which require Satisfactory Academic Progress verification